chingchuhsu/portfolio/content/portfolio/spatial-distribution-of-poor-children-in-san-francisco-ca.md

 ## Data Source

-The data source of this project is from Ayse Pamuk's book (2006): [Mapping global cities: GIS methods in urban analysis]( https://agris.fao.org/agris-search/search.do?recordID=SO2007100040 "Mapping Global Cities: GIS methods in Urban analysis").
+The data source of this project is from Ayse Pamuk's book (2006): [Mapping global cities: GIS methods in urban analysis](https://agris.fao.org/agris-search/search.do?recordID=SO2007100040 "Mapping Global Cities: GIS methods in Urban analysis").

 ## Steps within ArcGIS

-### 1.The Distribution of Children under 5 in Poverty in the City
+### 1. The Distribution of Children under 5 in Poverty in the City

-The [data source](
-https://agris.fao.org/agris-search/search.do?recordID=SO2007100040 "Mapping Global Cities: GIS methods in Urban analysis") showed that there are 3949 children under 5 years old living in poverty in San Francisco.
+The [data source](https://agris.fao.org/agris-search/search.do?recordID=SO2007100040 "Mapping Global Cities: GIS methods in Urban analysis") showed that there are 3949 children under 5 years old living in poverty in San Francisco.
 However, the distribution of them in each census block group is fairly uneven.

 {{< responsive-image path="images/sanfran_0.png" >}}